 Justin founded Eurasianet in 1999 and served as managing editor until late 2017.
-He was a Moscow correspondent for the Christian Science Monitor in the early 1990s and then a visiting scholar at Harvard University's Davis Center for Russian and Eurasian Studies.
-Justin got his start in journalism in the late-1980s with the Associated Press in Detroit.
+He was a Moscow correspondent for the Christian Science Monitor in the early 1990s and then a visiting scholar at Harvard University.
+Justin got his start in journalism with the AP in Detroit.

 Peter Leonard, Central Asia Editor @Peter__Leonard

 Peter has been Eurasianet’s Central Asia editor since 2015.
-Prior to that he worked as Ukraine bureau chief for the Associated Press (AP).
+Prior to that he worked as Ukraine bureau chief for the AP.
 Between 2009 and 2013, he served as Central Asia correspondent for the AP.
 Peter speaks Russian, Italian, Maltese, passable French and very basic Tajik.